 - Non-bizarre delusions (most obvious symptom)

-Not everyone will experience these symptoms and, more often than not, diagnosing is based primarily on the delusion itself.
+Not everyone will experience these symptoms and, more often than not, diagnosis is based primarily on the delusion itself.

 Delusional Disorder Diagnosis